Arry2207/RoamNaija/README.md

 ## 🌍 Vision

-To create Nigeria’s first truly connected interstate travel ecosystem — one that empowers travelers with information, safety, and convenience while amplifying verified local transport networks.
+To create Nigeria’s first truly connected interstate travel ecosystem; one that empowers travelers with information, safety, and convenience while amplifying verified local transport networks.

 ---